neophyte577/job-board/README.md

 # Interactive Job Board

 ## Project Description
-This small React web app is a prototype of an interactive union job board that allows users to view, create, edit, and delete job postings.
+This small Vite React web app is a prototype of an interactive union job board that allows users to view, create, edit, and delete job postings.

 ![Demo](./media/job-board-demo-vidya.gif)